armen-mavennet/neoflow-docs-1/docs/key-concepts.md

 ## Traceability Vocabulary

 The schemas used for the verifiable credentials are the common traceability vocabulary being developed under [W3C-CCG Traceability Vocabulary](https://w3c-ccg.github.io/traceability-vocab/).
-The vocabularies for Crude Oil Product, Natural Gas Product, BillOfLading for Oil and Gas, Inspection Report and Inbond are fully supported on the platform.
+The vocabularies for relevant value chain documents, such as crude oil and natural gas certificates of origin, delivery tickets, inspection reports and in-bonds are fully supported on the platform.
 This enables the platform to be interoperable with the vendors in the value chain using the former mentioned standards.

 ## Revocation

 Revocation means invalidating the status of a verifiable credential by its issuer.
 If the VC is revoked the information stored in a VC is considered to be invalid.
-Neoflow supports VC revocation based on the [W3C-CCG Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021/) specification.
+Neoflow is able to support VC revocation based on the [W3C-CCG Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021/) specification.